Sign up to our Newsletter

 Loyola University of New Orleans College of Law

 Loyola University of New Orleans College of Law is one of the easiest law schools to enter.
-Despite this, it has an impressive bar pass rate of 80.1%.
-The average GPA and LSAT scores for admitted applicants are 3.39 and 152, making it easy to get admitted.
-The tuition fee for a semester at this school is $24,225.
+Despite this, it has an impressive bar pass rate of 66.30%.
+The median GPA and LSAT scores for the first-year 2024 class were 3.38 and 152, making it easy to get admitted.
+The tuition fee for the year is $52,908.

 2. Southern Illinois University School of Law